Daniel-Simoes/WebSocket-Chat/README.md

 ## 2️⃣ Setting the Frontend

-Open other window from you terminal and go to Web's folder and install the dependencies:
+Open an other window on your terminal, go to Web's folder and install the dependencies:

 ```bash
 yarn install